james7132/Hourai/README.md

 </p>

 Hourai is a Discord Bot focused on safety, security, administration, and automation.
-Written in Python 3.7+.
+Written in Rust.
 Hourai is a bot built to help ease moderation of communities of any size, offering features that work with servers of 10 users to those with well over 100,000.